There is plenty of negative information available on the internet surrounding the use of garlic for dogs.

 Most holistic veterinarians agree that fresh garlic is the way to go.
 Dry garlic or garlic supplements are generally frowned upon.
 Fresh garlic can be chopped, minced or otherwise prepared and added to food.

-The general rule of thumb in terms of dosage is as follows and should be roughly 1 small garlic clove for every 20lbs of dog:
+Based upon Dr. Richard Pitcairn, DVM’s book The Complete Guide to Natural Health for Dogs and Cats, a general rule of thumb in terms of dosage is as follows and should be roughly 1 small garlic clove for every 20lbs of dog.

 **If using an extract, adjust the dosage according to the brand label.

-- Garlic is a tremendous stimulant for the immune system.
+- Garlic as a Stimulant: Garlic is a tremendous stimulant for the immune system.
 It rouses function in the bloodstream by boosting the activity of cells to combat attacking microbes and harmful cells.
 Dogs with compromised immune systems or other conditions, like cancer, could certainly benefit from the right application of garlic.

-- The antibacterial and antimicrobial features of garlic are well-known.
-Garlic takes down various forms of internal and external bacteria, taking down viral and fungal infections along the way.
+- Antibacterial and Antimicrobial feature: The antibacterial and antimicrobial features of garlic are well-known.
+Garlic helps to eradicate various forms of internal and external bacteria including fungal infections along the way.
 It boosts your dog’s defenses against parasites like tapeworms and can help fight off dangerous little buggers known as protozoan organisms.

-- Garlic also lowers blood cholesterol levels.
+- Garlic may also lower blood cholesterol levels in diabetes.
 It cuts down triglyceride levels, which makes it a great addition to the herbal arsenal of dogs with hyperlipidemia concerns.